BradyMcd/rs-baseurl/README.md

 ## What's Missing?

 This is at version 0.0.5 for a reason, there are things to be added before I'm comfortable claiming this library is at a proper first version.
 Documentation for one, is missing.
-Mostly that will just be copied from the main Url crate with some changes where fewer (or no) errors are possible
+Mostly that will just be copied from the main Url crate with some changes where fewer (or no) errors are possible.
-Tests should also be added, even though this is mostly just a thin wrapper over the Url type proving that CannotBeBase errors are truly gone when using the library is something which should be done Finally there are some functions which are still missing, they're noted in a TODO in the code
+Tests should also be added, even though this is mostly just a thin wrapper over the Url type proving that CannotBeBase errors are truly gone when using the library is something which should be done
+Finally there are some functions which are still missing, they're noted in a TODO in the code